CozartKevin/ToneCascade/docs/LEARNINGS.md

 # Project Organization
     - Move Default .cpp/.h into corresponding CORE/UI folders and mirror this structure in TESTS with a CORE/UI folder.
     - Place test files related to each portion in the appropriate sections.
+    - Update includes to have ../Core/"Filename".h or ../UI/"Filename".h so that build would be possible again.
+    - Figuring out what headers are needed is rough.
+TOo many options.
+        - Going with Pure Virtual Interface over Factory Pattern and Forward  declaration
+            - Factory pattern seems to be Setting up a EditorFactory.h in the CORE and UI folders then creating a static in CORE, A new editor in UI then tracing that back to the pluginProcessor.cpp
+            - Forward declaration seems to be setting up a class within the pluginprocessor.h file and then including the editor in the pluginprocessor.cpp file.
+            - Pure Virtual Interface is  creating a PP.h EditorInterface which is usued in UI/PE.h then adding in the PE.h as an include to the Core/pp.cpp
+        - These all seem like they do the same thing a slightly different way and I'm not completely understanding the difference.

 # Project opening
     - in VS 2022 use Open local folder and it detects a CMake project.
     - Open .sln to build different types of the project (Standalone, VST3)

+# Parameters.h
+    - Allows seperation of Core and UI files and build structures so that audio isn't dependent on UI elements.
+    - For now inputing only Gain ID and Cutoff Identifiers in a Params namespace so I can build as I go.